-Here you should find important data regarding the topic: facts, statistical data, personal opinions, interviews, short quotes, etc. If you are writing about a person, you need more biographical data; if you writing about an event, you should refer to facts and interpretations of them.
+Here you should find important data regarding your explanatory essay topic: facts, statistical data, personal opinions, interviews, short quotes, etc. If you are writing an explanatory paper about a person, you need more biographical data; if you writing about an event, you should refer to facts and interpretations of them.
 Remember: do not go into details unless the topic requires it from you.

 3. Interpret the facts

 You should interpret the facts, but without imposing your opinion on the reader’s mind.
-You should put stress on the widely known facts without rejecting them or casting doubt on them.
+In the explanation essay, you should put stress on the widely known facts without rejecting them or casting doubt on them.
 Hold onto the commonly accepted interpretations of the facts.
 However, you may present some facts which are not well-known, but are proved by reliable authorities.